hackermondev/hackerone-tracker/README.md

   handle: "" # HackerOne team handle
   session_token: "" # HackerOne session token (the "__Host-session" cookie), this is only required if you're tracking a private team
 ```
-(If you're entering your session token and using Replit, make sure your repl is set to private)
+(If you're entering your session token and using Replit, make sure your repl is set to private.
+You'll also need to make sure you're logged in with HackerOne on the "2 weeks" session option and update your session token every 2 weeks)

 After entering your config, **rename the file to ``config.yaml``**.
 If you're using Replit, simply click the ``Run`` button, otherwise with Docker compose run: ``sudo docker compose up --build -d``.
 Wait for it to build (this can take up to 5 minutes) and then you should now be tracking the leaderboad changes.